DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 # ES-DE Frontend (development version) - User guide

-This version of the user guide is only relevant for the current ES-DE development version, if you are using the latest stable release, refer to [USERGUIDE.md](USERGUIDE.md) instead.
+This document is only relevant for the current ES-DE development version, if you are using the latest stable release, refer to [USERGUIDE.md](USERGUIDE.md) instead.

 It's generally recommended to read the [Frequently Asked Questions (FAQ)](FAQ.md) document prior to diving into the information in this guide.